nuxt/nuxt.com/content/design-kit.md

 ### Usage

 For Nuxt brand, we will only use Regular / Medium / Semibold weights 99% of the time.
 You should avoid Light & Heavy if you want to use it as Nuxt Identity.
 Only exceptions are for super, subscript characters, also you can use heavy if you go upper than 72px for a font size.
-Figma only includes a limited number of DM Sans variants by default.
-To access all the available variables of DM Sans, you can download them here (remember to restart Figma after installing the font on your computer).